Career, Salary and Education Information

 Those working in daycare settings may work year-round and have longer hours.

-Employment of preschool teachers is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Employment of preschool teachers is projected to grow 15 percent over the next ten years, much faster than the average for all occupations.

-Early childhood education is important for a child's short- and long-term intellectual and social development.
-More preschool teachers should be needed as a result of the increasing demand for early childhood education.
+Early childhood education is important for a child’s intellectual and social development.
+More preschool teachers should be needed to meet the demand for early childhood education.